dodgeblaster/jscourse/chapters/Day4/01_Async_Programming/README.md

 Its 2 people doing 2 jobs at the same time.
 One is handling a customer with their order and payment, the other person is making the drink while thats happening.

-In a js perspective, we have our main script, which is like the person at the cash register.
+In Javacript, we have our main script, which is like the person at the cash register.
 Thats the main task.
 But in our script we may ask for some data from a server, that is like asking a barista to make a drink.
 Its a second task that needs to be done while the first task is running.

 ## Making a promise in Javascript
 There is a built in function in the browser called fetch.
 Fetch takes the format of a promise.
 In order to understand fetch, we first need to understand promises, how they work, and how to build them.